Skip to main content

 }

-// ✅ Correct configuration update method
+// ✅ Correct configuration update approach

 const updateConfig = (updates: Record<string, any>) => {